top of page

 What generation is my bengal cat?

-The quick answer to this is that almost all bengal breeders are breeding and selling F5 generation SBT (stud book tradition) bengal cats.
+Almost all bengal breeders are breeding and selling F5 generation SBT (stud book tradition) bengal cats.
 These cats are considered completely domesticated and are not considered "wild" or "hybrid" cats.
 If a breeder is selling early generation cats F1 - F3 they will absolutely tell you that's what the kittens are.

 Prices for these kittens may be higher due to the difficulty in raising them and they are not recommend as pets for most people for various reasons.
 If you are considering getting an early generation Bengal as a pet please do lots of research first.
-There also may be restrictions on them depending on where you live.
+There also may be restrictions on them or permits required depending on where you live.

 What are foundation bengals?
+F1, F2, F3, F4, F5

 "Foundation bengals" and "early generation" bengals